LRydin/Power-Grid-Frequency/details.md

  - Research projects: Open-data database research projects;
  - Independent Gatherings: Industrial, private, or personal recordings that were made publicly available.

 The data found here is always free for usage.
 For each dataset you should check their licensing, to ensure no copyright violations and correct referencing.
-The data from the *TSOs* and *Independent Gatherings* is processed, using a set of scripts found Power-Grid [Power-Grid Frequency](https://github.com/LRydin/Power-Grid-Frequency/scripts).
+The data from the *TSOs* and *Independent Gatherings* is processed, using a set of scripts found in [scripts](https://github.com/LRydin/Power-Grid-Frequency/scripts).
 The data from other research projects is simply linked here, thus not processed, added to the map, and structured into the [database](/database).
 If you wish to add your data, contact us or open an issue on the Github repository [Power-Grid Frequency](https://github.com/LRydin/Power-Grid-Frequency).

 This is not a static database, we need everyone to contribute their data to ensure transparent and clean science.
 The data we processed and made available is hosted on the [Open Science Framework](https://osf.io/).